10 of the Best Internships for High School Students

 Bank of America’s Student Leaders Program

-Each year, Bank of America grants paid summer internships to high school juniors and seniors throughout the United States.
+Each year, Bank of America grants summer paid internships to high school juniors and seniors throughout the United States.
 Interns are paired with local nonprofit organizations and spend eight weeks learning about how nonprofits support community needs.
-Throughout the internship, interns can also expect to pick up civic, social, and business leadership skills.
-At the end of the internship, interns participate in an all-expenses-paid trip to a national leadership summit in Washington D.C., where they learn about how government, businesses, and nonprofits work together to support communities.
+Throughout this paid internship, interns can also expect to pick up civic, social, and business leadership skills.
+At the end of the paid internship, interns participate in an all-expenses-paid trip to a national leadership summit in Washington D.C., where they learn about how government, businesses, and nonprofits work together to support communities.

 Pay: $17/hour + all-inclusive trip to Washington D.C.